particle1331/computational-linear-algebra/notes.md

     &= \sum_{i=1}^r \sum_{j=1}^r \bold u_j (\delta_{ij} \sigma_i) \bold v_i^\top \bold x. \\
     \end{aligned}
     $$
-    The matrix in the middle is precisely $\bold\Sigma[:r, :r]$ (pad with zeros to get the full matrix).
+    The matrix in the middle is precisely $\bold\Sigma_r = \bold\Sigma[:r, :r]$ (pad with zeros to get the full matrix).
 Thus, the SVD is analogous to diagonalization for square matrices, but instead of eigenvalues, we diagonalize into an $r \times r$ diagonal matrix of singular values where $r=\text{rank }\bold A$.
 We can think of the singular values as $n$ weights for the importance of the singular vectors of $\bold A$.
 Here is a lucid account of the analogy with diagonalization in [Chapter 10](https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/moler/eigs.pdf) of Moler's *Numerical Computing with MATLAB*:
   > In abstract linear algebra terms, eigenvalues are relevant if a square, $n$-by-$n$ matrix $\bold A$ is thought of as mapping $n$-dimensional space onto itself.
 We try to find a basis for the space so that the matrix becomes diagonal.
 This basis might be complex even if $\bold A$ is real.
 In fact, if the eigenvectors are not linearly independent, such a basis does not even exist.
 The SVD is relevant if a possibly rectangular, $m$-by-$n$ matrix $\bold A$ is thought of as mapping $n$-space onto $m$-space.
 We try to find one change of basis in the domain and a usually different change of basis in the range so that the matrix becomes diagonal.
 Such bases always exist and are always real if $\bold A$ is real.
 In fact, the transforming matrices are orthogonal or unitary, so they preserve lengths and angles and do not magnify errors.

   <br>